kristej/Uniform-Database-Management/README.md

 2>Open XAMPP Control panal and start [apache] and [mysql] .

-3>Download project from github
+3>Download project from github.

-4>extract files in C:\xampp\htdocs.
+4>extract files in C:\xampp\htdocs or C:\wamp64\www.

-5> open link localhost/phpmyadmin
+5> open link localhost/phpmyadmin.

 6>click on new at side navbar.